-Here are a few ways you can boost your freelancing by adding recurring revenue products and services.
+Here are a few ways you can boost your agency or freelancing business by adding recurring revenue products and services.

 What’s recurring revenue (and why do you want it)?

-Recurring revenue is the part of your business income that’s pretty guaranteed from month to month.
-New clients or customers pay on a recurring basis, frequently monthly, instead of just a one-time purchase.
+Recurring revenue is the part of your business income that repeats from month to month.
+New clients or customers pay on a recurring basis, usually monthly, instead of just a one-time purchase.

 This can take the form of many different business models.
 Products and services can be structured around a monthly subscription or membership fee.
 You can offer retainer packages for services.
-You can even switch your existing freelance packages over to a more spread out payment plan so that the income from those clients is recurring over time.
+You can even switch your existing freelance packages over to a more spread-out payment plan so that income from those clients is recurring over time.

 Why does this matter?

-Freelancing can be notoriously unpredictable.
-One experience losing a client on short notice often teaches us to diversify our income ASAP.
+Working project-to-project can be notoriously unpredictable, and the experience of losing a client on short notice often teaches us to diversify our income ASAP.